 Report fly tipping

 Use this form to report illegally dumped rubbish and to tell us if you have witnessed someone fly-tipping.
-More information about fly tipping is provided below.
+What to do if you need to report a fly tipping emergency and more information about fly tipping is provided below.

 Report a fly tipping emergency